 Combining a breast lift with other treatments

 Breast lift surgery helps women to once again feel confident about their breasts, often after a long period of feeling self-conscious.
-Many women, particularly mothers, will combine their breast lift surgery with a tummy tuck (abdominoplasty) to also correct sagging and laxity in the abdomen.
+Many women, particularly mothers in a mommy makeover, will combine their breast lift surgery with a tummy tuck (abdominoplasty) to also correct sagging and laxity in the abdomen.

 Another common combination is breast augmentation (with implants or fat grafting) and a breast lift for women who want larger, as well as perkier, breasts.